vladmandic/pigallery/README.md

   - Face age/gender/emotion detection
   - NSFW detection
   - Perception hash calculation
-    Used to compare image simmilarity between any images or to find simmilar images
+    Used to compare image similarity between any images or to find similar images
 - Lexicon lookups for any detected terms
   - This includes hierarchical lookups - for example, *gown* will also include *dress, clothing, etc.*